 Joint Judicial Board

 The Office of Fraternity and Sorority Life and governing councils offer members the opportunity to get involved with community accountability in multiple ways outside of internal chapter accountability processes.
 To learn more about council and University processes, visit the links below.

 To participate, applicants must be in good standing with their chapter and the University and have a desire to assist with elevating collective community standards.
-Application dates vary by council, yet are widely advertised early in the fall semester.
-Those with questions should contact Zach Knight, Accountability Specialist, at Zach.email@example.com.
+Applications open each fall semester and are located in the applications section of this website.
+Those with questions should contact Justin Schwendeman, Accountability Specialist, at Justin.Schwendeman@colostate.edu.

 Purpose, Mission, and Responsibilities

 The Joint Judicial Board allows for cooperative judicial hearings across governing councils, offering consistency in hearings and outcomes associated with any violation of fraternity and sorority community joint policies.

 Eligibility & Terms

 - Applicants must be initiated and in good standing with their respective chapters as well as be in good standing with the University.

 - The Joint Judicial Board meets weekly throughout the academic year.
 All representatives must be available during this time for the entire term.

 - If a JJB member’s organization comes before the Joint Judicial Board, the member will be asked to recuse themselves from that hearing.